FEUP-LEIC-ES-2022-23/Taste_Budz/docs/Sprint1.md

 ## What went well?

- -
+ - Most of tasks completed in expected time;

 ## What didn't go so well?

 - Communication;
+- Bad work distribution;

  ## What have I learned?

--
+- Better understanding on how to use flutter;

  ## What still puzzles me?

-- Some of the Flutter syntax;
+- How to use flutter on a more advanced level;

  # Project Board